 Traditional surgical options for a torn meniscus include repair of the meniscus itself or removal of the section of the meniscus which is torn, also referred to as a meniscectomy.
 Meniscectomies may be either full or partial, depending on the severity of your injury.

 You may be required to wear a brace to stabilize your knee joint following meniscus repair surgery in order to allow the area to heal properly.
 Some patients use crutches to aid in mobility for the first month, allowing you to keep your weight off the knee joint in order for it to continue to repair itself.

 It is possible that your surgeon will recommend physical therapy during your recovery.
 These exercises will allow the muscles surrounding the knee joint to get stronger, restoring the mobility and strength.
-Total rehabilitation time for meniscus repair is generally about 3 months, while recovery time for a meniscectomy is closer to 3-4 weeks.
+Total rehabilitation time for our meniscus repair in Los Angeles is generally about 3 months, while recovery time for a meniscectomy is closer to 3-4 weeks.

-Our meniscus repair in Bakersfield, San Luis Obispo, and Los Angeles is low-risk, complications are rare.
+Our meniscus repair in Los Angeles, San Luis Obispo, and Bakersfield is low-risk, complications are rare.
 They may include injury to skin nerves, infections and knee stiffness.
 Your doctor may also recommend a compression stocking to help prevent blood clots.

 Not all meniscus injuries will require surgery.
 The outer edge of the meniscus received a rich blood supply from the body, giving it a greater chance of successful healing than areas of the meniscus.
 If you are able to keep the knee stable and prevent it from further injury, nonsurgical treatment of meniscus tears can be quite successful.